 (Discount/loss on issue of debentures written-off)

-There are 2 procedures, which can be accepted to write off loss or discount on issue of debentures against the revenue profits.
+There are two procedures, which can be accepted for writing off loss or discount on issue of debentures against the revenue profits.
 They are as follows :

-- Fluctuating Instalment Method: When debentures are paid back in instalments or by annual drawings, the discount must be written-off in the ratio of debentures that is outstanding as during the closure of each accounting financial year.
-The amount of the discount, goes on reducing year, under this method.
+- Fluctuating Instalment Method: When debentures are paid back in instalments or by annual drawings, the discount must be written-off in the ratio of debentures that is outstanding as during the closure of each accounting year.
+The amount of the discount goes on reducing year by year, under this method.
 Hence, this method is referred to as Reducing Instalment Method.

-The above mentioned is the concept, that is elucidated in detail about the Writing off Discount/Loss on Issue of Debentures for the class 12 Commerce students.
+That was all about the concept of Writing off Discount/Loss on Issue of Debentures for the Class 12 Commerce students.
 To know more, stay tuned to BYJU’S.